-Penny L. Heiple, BCST, QTP, LMT
+Penny L. Heiple, RCST®, LMT

-I was first attracted to a healing modality called biodynamic craniosacral therapy because, in this approach, the focus was not on what was supposedly “wrong” with me that needed fixing.
-Rather, it was about what is right with me.
+I was first attracted to the biodynamic approach to healing because, in this approach, the focus was not on what is wrong with me; rather, it was about amplifying and supporting what is right with me.
+I didn’t even know there was more to me than my suffering before being introduced to this revolutionary paradigm.
 It was such a relief to finally be seen as who I really am, the one who is bigger than all the despair and suffering, the one who has an amazing ability to heal in ways I had never before dreamed possible.
-I found it tremendously healing to be listened to on every level and to be recognized as a unique, amazing being, not just another person with “depression” or “chronic physical issues” who fits into some cookie-cutter definition or label.
+I found it absolutely transformational to be listened to on every level and to be recognized as a unique, amazing being, not just another person with “depression” or “chronic physical issues” who fits into some cookie-cutter definition or label.

 I see myself as a fellow traveler with you on this journey we call life.
 I offer to support and assist you on your own unique healing journey.
 My highest intention is always to create a safe, compassionate, loving space where you are free to be yourself and explore the connection between your body, mind, emotions, and spirit.
 In this space, healing and transformation takes place in astonishing and forever life-altering ways.

 I would be honored to be a companion on your journey.